datatrail-jhu/01_chromebookintro/manuscript/04_chromebook_shortcuts.md

 # Chromebook shortcuts

 When we discussed the Chrome Browser we learned a couple of keyboard shortcuts.
-Keyboard short cuts are combination of keys that make your Chromebook do certain functions.
+Keyboard shortcuts are combination of keys that make your Chromebook do certain functions.
 For example, if you hold the `Crtl` key and press the `n` key you get a new Chrome window.
 When we want to tell you to press this key combination we will use the symbols `Ctrl+n` to describe what you are doing.

 In our Chrome Browser lesson we taught you the commands: